microsoft-dx/xamarin-fundamentals/6. UI elements - navigation/README.md

 [Image source](https://codepen.io/g13nn/pen/yqiDG/image/large.png)

-Ever sincer Dexter's sister Dee Dee started pushing buttons in her brother's laboratory, people started to _experience_ pushing buttons, having already in their subconscious that something would (or at least should) happen.
+Ever since Dexter's sister Dee Dee started pushing buttons in her brother's laboratory, people started to _experience_ pushing buttons, having already in their subconscious that something would (or at least should) happen.

 In terms of mobile applications, buttons are used generally to submit or enter data - any user would first complete some text entries and push a button after, expecting for that data to be added.